Luke Kennard

-Luke Douglas Kennard (/kəˈnɑːrd/ kə-NARD; born June 24, 1996) is an American professional basketball player for the Atlanta Hawks of the National Basketball Association (NBA).
+Luke Douglas Kennard (/kəˈnɑːrd/ kə-NARD; born June 24, 1996) is an American professional basketball player for the Phoenix Suns of the National Basketball Association (NBA).
 He played college basketball for the Duke Blue Devils and was drafted by the Detroit Pistons with the 12th pick in the 2017 NBA draft.
-He has also played for the Los Angeles Clippers and the Memphis Grizzlies.
-He currently ranks second in NBA history in career three-point field goal percentage and first amongst active players.
+He has also played for the Los Angeles Clippers, Memphis Grizzlies, Atlanta Hawks, and Los Angeles Lakers.
+His .4421 three-point field goal percentage currently ranks second in NBA history and first amongst active players.
+(Note: Minimum 250 career three-point field goals made.)

 High school career

 Kennard attended Franklin High School in Franklin, Ohio near Dayton.
 As a senior, he was named the Parade National Player of the Year.
 He was named the Ohio Gatorade Basketball Player of the Year as junior and senior.
 He also played high school football, lettering for three years as a quarterback.
 And though he shot with his left hand in basketball, he threw with his right hand in football.

 Finishing high school, Kennard was one of the most sought after recruits in the nation.
 He was ranked as the No. 24 prospect in his recruiting class by ESPN.
 Kennard committed to Duke University to play college basketball during his junior year of high school.
 He finished his career with the second most points in Ohio history, three spots ahead of LeBron James.
 He was a McDonald's All-American selection.

 In 2020, it was announced that Franklin High would retire Kennard's number 10.